idea4good/GuiLite/doc/HowToBuild.md

 - Output here: /GuiLite/Objects/GuiLite.lib

 ## How to port?
 Here are 2 options for porting.
-For option 1: you should build GuiLite library, and move all headers files & library to your project; For option 2: You do not need to build GuiLite library, just merge all GuiLite code into 1 header(GuiLite.h) & 1 source(GuiLite.cpp), then move the 2 files to your project.

-We recommend option 2, because of:
-- Easy to port - no need to buid library
-- Easy to move - just 2 files
-- Easy to manage header files - just 1 header file
-- Easy to debug - no library binary

-### Option 1: Header & Library
+### Option 1: 1 Header & 1 Source
+1. Execute `1h-1cpp.sh` to merge the whole source code into: 1 header(GuiLite.h) & 1 source(GuiLite.cpp)
+2. Move GuiLite.h/GuiLite.cpp to your project
+3. Rebuild your project

+### Option 2: Headers & 1 Library
 - Headers: core_include, widgets_include
 - Library: The GuiLite library
 1. Move core_include/widgets_include to your project